-Canadian-American violinist Maia Cabeza was born in Japan in 1992 and is of Argentinean heritage.
-She came to international attention as the 1st prize "Mozart prize" winner of the 2013 Leopold Mozart International Violin Competition in Augsburg, Germany, and enjoys a multi-faceted performing career.
+Canadian-American violinist Maia Cabeza enjoys a multi-faceted performing career as a soloist, chamber musician and orchestral leader.
+She has been successful in several international competitions, and her major awards include 1st prize at the 2013 Leopold Mozart Violin Competition in Augsburg and 2nd prize (Bach-prize) of the 2018 Johann Sebastian Bach Competition in Leipzig.
 As a soloist, she has performed with several notable orchestras including, among others, the Augsburg Philharmonic, St. Petersburg State Symphony Orchestra, Vienna Chamber Orchestra, Philadelphia Orchestra, Munich Radio Orchestra, Deutsche Staatsphilharmonie Rheinland-Pfalz, Edmonton Symphony and Detroit Symphony.
-Her solo and chamber music performances have brought her to some of the world’s most important halls, including Carnegie Hall, Wigmore Hall, Teatro Colón in Buenos Aires, Vienna Konzerthaus and Berlin Philharmonie.
+Her solo and chamber music performances have brought her to some of the world’s most important halls, including Carnegie Hall, Wigmore Hall, Teatro Colón and Berlin Philharmonie.
 In 2016, she released a positively acclaimed debut CD on Oehms Classics which features contrasting solo and chamber works by Mozart and Schnittke.

-Maia received her Bachelor's Degree at the Curtis Institute of Music (Philadelphia, USA) studying with Ida Kavafian and Joseph Silverstein, and was a member of the Berlin Philharmonic "Karajan" Orchestra Academy between 2012-2014.
-Currently, she is pursuing a masters degree in Berlin at the "Hanns Eisler" Musikhochschule with Antje Weithaas.
-She plays a C.G.
+Maia was born in Japan in 1992 and is of Argentinean heritage.
+She received her Bachelor's Degree at the Curtis Institute of Music (Philadelphia, USA) studying with Ida Kavafian and Joseph Silverstein, and was a member of the Berlin Philharmonic "Karajan" Orchestra Academy between 2012-2014.
+She continued her studies and received her masters degree in Berlin at the "Hanns Eisler" Musikhochschule in the class of Antje Weithaas.
+Maia plays a C.G.
 Testore violin (circa.
 1700), awarded by the Deutsche Stiftung Musikleben Fund in Hamburg, Germany.